-Tanaka et al. examined the association of LV longitudinal myocardial function with LV diastolic function after administration of SGLT2i in T2DM patients with stable heart failure of which 69% consist of HFpEF subjects [16].
+Tanaka et al. examined the association of LV longitudinal myocardial function with LV diastolic function after administration of SGLT2i in T2DM patients with stable heart failure with 69% of subjects with HFpEF [16].
 They found that SGLT2i showed superior cardiovascular effects in terms of GLS improvement for HFpEF patients compared to non-HFpEF patients.

-Recently, a prospective single center study assessing the impact of canaglifozin on LV diastolic function in diabetic patients with preserved LVEF concluded that among LV diastolic function parameters, E/e' and left ventricular mass index had significantly improved 3 months after canagliflozin treatment [17].
-In current study, only left atrial volume index was decreased after SGLT2i treatment (baseline 34.74 [2.33], 33.41 [2.8] at 6 months; P = 0.04].
-Our results support that early administration of SGLT2i in T2DM patients might delay HFpEF diagnosis.
+Recently, a prospective single-center study assessing the impact of canagliflozin on LV diastolic function in diabetic patients with preserved LVEF concluded that among LV diastolic function parameters, E/e' and the left ventricular mass index had significantly improved 3 months after canagliflozin treatment [17].
+In our study, only the left atrial volume index was decreased after SGLT2i treatment (baseline 34.74 [2.33], 33.41 [2.8] at 6 months; P = 0.04).
+Our results confirm that early administration of SGLT2i in T2DM patients might delay HFpEF diagnosis.

-Even natriuretic peptide levels are excellent markers for prognosis for chronic heart failure, clinical power for HFpEF patients are less clear [18].
-Nevertheless, significant decline in NT-proBNP levels was not observed during 6 months of treatment in present study.
-Comparing the current results with previous data from comparably sized trials, similarly dapagliflozin treatment had been shown to have no significant effect on natriuretic peptides as well [19].
-The possible reasons could be small sample size and the fact that the patients in this study were in early stage of HFpEF (Stage A) thus exhibiting less severe symptoms and also having no longer term data.
+Even though natriuretic peptide levels are excellent prognostic markers for chronic heart failure, their clinical power for HFpEF patients is less clear [18].
+Nevertheless, a significant decline in NT-proBNP levels was not observed during 6 months of treatment in this study.
+Comparing our results with previous data from comparably sized trials, dapagliflozin treatment had been also shown to have no significant effect on natriuretic peptides [19].
+The possible reasons could be the small sample size and the fact that the patients in this study were in the early stage of HFpEF (Stage A), thus exhibiting less severe symptoms, and also having no long-term data.